2018 Completion Work Update

 None of this would have been possible without the generous support of hundreds of parishioners and friends who have embraced the vision of a completed instrument and sacrificed to make it possible.

 If you have questions about the completion of the organ, you may contact Tom Stehle at firstname.lastname@example.org who will try to answer them in our planned monthly updates.

 Dedication Concert and Recital

 When the Great Organ is complete, it will be one of the most important pipe organs in the Mid-Atlantic.
 We plan to celebrate the completion of the organ with a dedicatory recital and a series of concerts throughout the following year.
-Please watch for information about opportunities to help us fund these celebrations.
+We have already received some generous gifts for these dedicatory recitals.
 If you have any interest in helping us financially as we plan for these festivities, please contact Tom Stehle at the email address above.